-The SENDCo meets with the SEND Governor termly to discuss the school's policy and provision for SEND pupils.
-These meetings are fed back to the Teaching & Learning, Pastoral Committee termly, with a full SEND report presented annually to the Governing Body.
+The SENDCO meets with the SEND Governor termly to discuss the school's policy and provision for SEND pupils.
 Through evaluation and monitoring of current provision, both through meetings and questionnaires to staff and parents, our SEND provision is reviewed and improved where necessary.